SAP-samples/cap-local-development-workshop/exercises/04/README.md

 Ex01Service.bookremoved {"data":{"ID":251},"headers":{"x-correlation-id":"c72e2a47-2faf-4bcb-9f54-37ebb2ca88a6"}}
 ```

 But what happens now?
+How do we receive such a message?
 We'll find out with a more comprehensive example in the next exercise where we also learn how to manage a larger scale CAP project, with independent services, locally.

+---

+## Further reading

+- [Level up your CAP skills by learning how to use the cds REPL]

 [The Art and Science of CAP]: https://qmacro.org/blog/posts/2024/12/06/the-art-and-science-of-cap/
 [Everything is a service]: https://qmacro.org/blog/posts/2024/12/10/tasc-notes-part-4/#everything-is-a-service